Soapstone Countertops - Better Than Granite Countertops, or Concrete Countertops

 Eventually most soapstone countertops will get scratched.
 If your soapstone countertop becomes scratched, follow these easy restoration steps:

-2. Once the scratch is sanded away, apply a light coat of soaspstone oil to the area.
-Repeat the oiling as necessary - two or three times over the next 72 hours in order to match the coloration of the rest of the stone.
+2. Once the scratch is sanded away, apply a light coat of soaspstone wax or oil to the area.
+Repeat the process as necessary - two or three times over the next 72 hours in order to match the coloration of the rest of the stone.

-3. Oiling will enhance the luster and color of the soapstone, and restore that brand new look once again.
+3. Treating your soapstone will enhance the luster and color of the soapstone, and restore that brand new look once again.
 Subsequent coats should be re-applied as needed.

 Have a question about care & maintenance?
 Ask the experts.